Self-publishing is not a new idea.

 If you'd like to check out and support Terry's work, you can find his store here.

-For those of you looking to get weekly tips & resources to help you build your career as a comic creator, the Creator At Large newsletter is here for you.
+And if you want weekly tips & resources to help you build your career as a comic creator, the Creator At Large newsletter is here for you.